On This Page

 How to Join

-- Select the Indigenous (NDGNS) Theme Community as your top choice when you submit your hall preferences in My UW Housing
+- Rank the NDGNS Theme Community first when you submit your hall preferences in My UW Housing.

-- Prioritize theme/learning communities over residence halls when you submit your hall preferences in My UW Housing
+- Prioritize theme communities over residence halls when you submit your hall preferences in My UW Housing.

 AUNTIES & Location